zamazan4ik/awesome-pgo/article/article.md

 In each project I quickly searched for PGO existence with the following "algorithm":

-* Search over issues / discussions for "PGO", "Profile guided", "FDO" keywords.
+* Search over issues/discussions for "PGO", "Profile guided", "FDO" keywords.
-* (rip)grep sources for PGO-related compiler flags like `-fprofile-generate`, `-fprofile-use`, `-fprofile-instr-generate`.
+* (rip)grep sources for PGO-related compiler flags like `-fprofile-generate`, `-fprofile-use`, `-fprofile-instr-generate`, etc.

+If I found something related - good catch!
+It's a chance to learn something new about PGO in another project.
+If I found nothing - well, the issue about PGO can be created.

 ### YDB